apify/langchain-apify/README.md

 You should configure credentials by setting the following environment variables:
 - `APIFY_API_TOKEN` - Apify API token
-- `OPENAI_API_KEY` - OpenAI API key (optional, only required if using OpenAI)

 Learn how to get your API token in the [Apify documentation](https://docs.apify.com/platform/integrations/api).

 ## Tools

-`ApifyActorsTool` class exposes Apify Actors from Apify.
-For more information, see [Apify Actors documentation](https://docs.apify.com/platform/actors).
+`ApifyActorsTool` class provides access to **Apify Actors**, which are cloud-based web scraping and automation programs that you can run without managing any infrastructure.
+For more detailed information, see the [Apify Actors documentation](https://docs.apify.com/platform/actors).

 ```python
 import json